silverstripe/silverstripe-lessons-v4/README.md

 The DataObject class gives us four properties to start with:

 *   **ID** - primary key
-*   **ClassName** - a hint to ORM what class should be created for the record.
+*   **ClassName** - direct the ORM on which class should be created for the record.
 In this case its default value is “Product.”
-*   **Created** - a timestamp of when the record was stored in the database first time
+*   **Created** - a time stamp of when the record was first stored in the database
-*   **LastEdited** - a timestamp that is updated every time the record is written to the database.
+*   **LastEdited** - a time stamp that is updated every time the record is written to the database.

 In adherence to the ORM pattern, creating a record is as simple as creating an instance of your DataObject subclass.